Benjent/albums-to-buy/README.md

 * Van Morrison - Hard Nose The Highway
 * Van Morrison - Veedon Fleece
 * Van Morrison - Common One
+* Vorbid - A Swan By The Edge Of Mandala
 * Whiplash - Power And Pain
 * Wolfbrigade - Run With The Hunted